 Tool Maker Jobs in USA with Visa Sponsorship

-Tool makers specializing in precision machining, die making, and manufacturing tooling can access H-1B sponsorship when their role requires specialized engineering knowledge.
+Tool makers specializing in precision machining, die making, and manufacturing tooling can access H-1B visa sponsorship when their role requires specialized engineering knowledge.
 Most positions require a bachelor's degree in mechanical engineering, manufacturing engineering, or related field, though the three-for-one experience rule may apply for highly skilled machinists.
 For detailed occupation requirements, see the O*NET profile.

 See All Tool Maker Jobs